 Worrying about the planet can feel overwhelming.

-Yet the more we repress information — oceans full of whale-killing plastic, consumer products full of toxics, dying bees, extreme drought, etc. — the worse it feels.
+Yet the more we repress information — oceans full of whale-killing plastic, toxic consumer products, dying bees, extreme weather, etc. — the worse it feels.
 Ignoring or holding back these feelings leads to despair, burnout, blaming, alienation and a sense of powerlessness.

-Some people walk around feeling bad about their contribution to the problem, isolate themselves as a means of protection and then judge everyone else around them, assuming others just don't care.
+Some people walk around feeling bad about their contribution to the problem, isolate themselves as protection and then judge everyone else, assuming others don’t care.

-What's needed is a focus on people and relationships.
-And a realization that we all sense that difficult things are happening in our world (some pay attention more than others) because we all live here together.
-Most people are doing their best and actually value the same things we do.
+What’s needed is a focus on people and relationships.
+We all know difficult things are happening in our world (some pay attention more than others) because we all live here together.
+Most people are doing their best and actually value the same things.

 Human beings don’t live in economies.
 We live in families, neighbourhoods and communities.
 (You probably already know that a few, simple, selfless acts — like picking up litter or organizing a block party — could make your street a better place to live.)